05 Aug Biospringer’s Culinary Center: the partner for success

 From all this data, we are building now a new approach, that we call “value proposition”.
 We first organized our results per category of application: soups and broths, processed meat, meat analogues, and so on.
 Inside each, we highlight the benefits per product at a specific dosage, building our benefit map.
 We also consider market trends and requests per category.
 Today we have a clear view of our strengths and where to focus to improve even more and move to another level.
 This is our roadmap for the future.
-To give you a concrete example, in the very dynamic category of meat analogues: we know we have great solutions to bring chicken notes or roasted/grilled notes and we have a clear challenge to develop beef notes to complement our capabilities.”
+I will give you a concrete example in the very dynamic category of meat analogues.
+Today, we know we have great solutions to bring chicken notes or roasted/grilled notes and we have a clear challenge to develop beef notes to complement our capabilities.”

 What are the next steps for the Culinary Center?
 Do you have news to share with us?

 “Given the clear demand to vegan products, it is clearly one of our focus, to develop and improve formulations of meat and cheese analogues.
-Especially because we know that yeast extract is an essential ingredient in this type of formulation, we want to be able to bring expected meaty notes and higher taste complexity and intensity.
+We know that yeast extract is an essential ingredient in this type of formulation.
+Therefore, we want to be able to bring expected meaty notes and higher taste complexity and intensity.
 We want our consumers to have great tasting products!

-On top of that, we have heavily invested in new equipment to our Lab facility in France, allowing us to explore new fields of application: more of processed meat, sweet and bakery applications, and more.”
+On top of that, we have heavily invested in new equipment to our Lab facility in France.
+It allows us to explore new fields of application: processed meat, sweet and bakery applications, and more.”

 With his team and colleagues, Francisco Andre, global applications manager, wants to be the partner of success.
-For this, and thanks to Biospringer’s expertise in yeast extract, he does everything to help and support customers to innovate.
+In this purpose and thanks to Biospringer’s expertise in yeast extract, he does everything to help and support customers to innovate.